| |

-” Qi ” in Chinese and ” Ki ” in Japanese
+” Qi ” in Chinese and ” Ki ” in Japanese is the word to describe ” life

-translated as ” air, breath, force, and power ”, however
+energy ” can also be translated as ” air, breath, force, and power ”,

-the above
+however the above

-character is most commonly used to represent the meaning of energy
+character is most commonly used to represent the meaning of energy or

-or vital essence.
+vital essence.

-According to Chinese belief and medicine, qi is the animating power
+According to Chinese belief and medicine, Qi is the animating power

 that flows through all living things.

-A healthy individual has more qi than one who is ill, a dead person
+A healthy individual has more qi than one who is ill, a dead person has

-than polluted and turbid, and flowing smoothly like a stream, not
+polluted and turbid, and flowing smoothly like a stream, not

 blocked or stagnant.
 Qi is also the life energy one senses in nature.